What Is Geothermal?

 Geothermal areas are commonly close to the edges of continental plates.
 New Zealand’s location on an active plate boundary (between the Indo-Australian and Pacific Plates) has resulted in numerous geothermal systems and a world-class geothermal energy resource.

-Decarbonising the NZ Electricity Market
+Decarbonising the Aotearoa New Zealand Electricity Market

-History of Electricity Generation
+Evolution of Geothermal Electricity Generation Capacity

 |Plant Name||Current Owner||Commissioning Date||Installed Capacity (MWe)||Cumulative Capacity (MWe)|